Juan-Mateos/data_science_innovation/README.md

 **Fortunato et al. (2018): 'Science of science'** [link](http://science.sciencemag.org/content/359/6379/eaao0185).
 New developments in the use of big datasets and network analysis and complexity research to understand how science evolves.

 **Mateos-Garcia and Stathoulopoulos (2017): 'An (increasingly) visible college: Mapping and strengthening research collaborations with open data'** [link](https://osf.io/preprints/socarxiv/3cu67).
 Application of text mining and data visualisation of research data to inform policy.

+**Djumalieva, Lime and Sleeman (2018): 'Classifying Occupations According to Their Skill Requirements in Job Advertisements' [link](https://www.escoe.ac.uk/wp-content/uploads/2018/03/ESCoE-DP-2018-04U.pdf).
+Uses new data (online job ads) and machine learning to classify jobs in a more granular and timely way.